TimvdLippe/florriebot/README.md

 behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-First of all, install the dependencies by running of these two commands:
+First of all, install the dependencies by running one of these two commands:

     % yarn
     % npm